BrianOSullivanGit/Somatic_AF_Spectra/README.md

 ## Create base BAM pairs

-In this step we use the read simulator (in this case, ART) to create pre-tumour and normal phased BAMs at each of the required depths of coverage.
-The pre-tumour BAMs will be used as a base to spike-in the required somatic distributions when we run the simulations (in the next step).
+In this step we use the read simulator (in this instance, ART) to create pre-tumour and normal phased BAMs at each of the required depths of coverage.
+The pre-tumour BAMs will be used as a base to spike-in the required somatic distributions when we run the simulations (below).
 The normal phased BAM pair for each depth of coverage is realigned against the standard reference and merged creating a normal (control) BAM which will be used during somatic variant calling (the last stage in running the simulation).
 Slurm scheduler commands are used to submit the required jobs in the example below.
 Modify as required to fit your scheduler / node & resource availability.

 ### 100x
 ```